7.12.2. Dynamic Stack Implementation

 Review

 The following example implements a stack as a structure with an array field.
 Unlike the previous automatic structure version, the dynamic version allocates the array dynamically on the heap with the new operator.
 Surprisingly, the change requires few modifications to the previous version.
-The driver in both versions creates a stack structure object as an automatic variable.
+In both versions, the driver creates a stack structure object as an automatic or local variable.
 However, in the dynamic version, the data array is a pointer rather than an array, allowing the client program to specify the stack's size when creating it.

 struct dstack